nishihatapalmer/byteseek/README.md

 Regular expressions are constructed as Glushkov finite state automata, rather than the more common [Thompson construction](https://en.wikipedia.org/wiki/Thompson's_construction).
 Glushkov automata are generally more compact and have no empty transitions, which can improve performance and makes them simpler to work with.

 The [normal construction for Glushkov automata](https://en.wikipedia.org/wiki/Glushkov's_construction_algorithm) involves a somewhat complex and recursive analysis stage.
 In byteseek, we construct a Glushkov automata directly from the abstract syntax tree, similarly to the Thompson construction but avoiding the need for any empty transitions.
-It has been adapated and extended from the method given in the paper below:
+It has been adapted and extended from the method given in the paper below:

 > "[A reexamination of the Glushkov and Thompson Constructions](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.50.5883&rank=1)", by Dora Giammarresi, Jean-Luc Ponty, Derick Wood, 1998.